8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 5. Release Your Inner Gamer

 There is no better place in the world for gaming than Tokyo's Akihabara neighborhood.
-Towering arcades up to 10 stories tall are filled with everything from claw-machines, retro 80s arcade classics, to virtual reality.
+Towering arcades up to 10 stories tall are filled with everything from claw-machines, retro 80s arcade classics, to virtual reality, making Akihabara one of the top Tokyo attractions for gamers.

 Playing Pokémon Stadium in Akihabara Tokyo Japan arcade